Vini2/phables/README.md

 ### Step 1: Run read samples through Hecatomb

+Phables requires the assembly output from [Hecatomb](https://hecatomb.readthedocs.io/en/latest/).
+First, run your sequencing read samples through Hecatomb using the following command.

 ```
 hecatomb run --reads <reads_folder>
 ```

+You can find the assembly output in `hecatomb.out/processing/assembly/CONTIG_DICTIONARY/FLYE/`.
+Phables will be using the `assembly_graph.gfa` and `assembly_info.txt` files.

 ### Step 2: Obtain unitig sequences from assembly graph

+The `assembly_graph.gfa` file contains the unitig sequences which should be extracted.
+For this, you can use the `gfa2fasta.py` script found in `phables_utils/support/` as follows.
+This script will output the unitig sequences into a FASTA file named `edges.fasta`.

 ```
 python gfa2fasta.py --graph assembly_graph.gfa --assembler flye --output <output_folder>